datalad/datalad-gooey/docs/source/getting-started.rst

 Getting started
 ###############

-In order to start up ``DataLad Gooey``, double-click the program's icon on your Desktop or in your Explorer if you are on Windows, or find it in your Applications folder if you are on Mac.
+In order to start up ``DataLad Gooey``, double-click the program's icon on your Desktop or in your Explorer if you are on Windows, find it in your Applications folder if you are on Mac, or among your Desktop files if you are using Linux. [#f1]_

 An initial dialog let's you select a root directory.
 Navigate to any directory you would like to open up, select it, and click ``Select Folder``.